 - 1. Ongoing interaction with supervisors allows interns opportunities to provide feedback about the strengths and weaknesses of the training program.
 Supervisors also encourage additional feedback during end-of-quarter evaluation meetings. - 2.
-Following each didactic seminar, each intern anonymously completes a Seminar Series Evaluation Form (see Appendix E) and submits it to the Training Director.
-These evaluations are thereafter provided to the presenter. - 3.
-At 3, 6 (9 if applicable) and 12 months, each intern completes Supervisor and Rotation Evaluation Forms (see Appendix E) and submits it to the Training Director.
-Supervisors receive their evaluation feedback after interns have completed the internship program and are no longer under the supervision of that individual. - 4.
-At the end of the training year, interns complete a Training Director Evaluation form on Dr. Nguyen's performance in the training director role.
+Following each topic seminar, each intern anonymously completes a Topic Seminar Evaluation Form (see Appendix G.5) and submits it to the Training Director.
+These evaluations are provided to the presenter at the end of the training year (unless an urgent issue arises). - 3.
+At 3, 6 (9 if applicable) and 12 months, each intern completes Supervisor (Appendix G.2) and Rotation Evaluation Forms (G.3) and submits it to the Training Director.
+The Training Direct reviews the evaluation forms immediately.
+Supervisors receive their evaluation feedback after interns have completed the end of the training year and are no longer under the supervision of that individual (unless an urgent issue arises). - 4.
+At the end of the training year, interns complete a Training Director Evaluation form (G.6) on Dr. Nguyen's performance in the training director role.
 He receives that feedback after interns have exited the program.